JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpGraphics Classes.md

 # <a name="CloseAllFigures"></a>CloseAllFigures (CGpGraphicsPath)

-Clears the markers from this path.
+Closes all open figures in this path.

 ```
 FUNCTION CloseAllFigures () AS GpStatus